chark/scriptable-scenes/Documentation~/README.md

   <img src="open-window.png"/>
 </p>

-This will open an Editor window which will allow you to view all [Scriptable Scene Collection] assets present in the project.
+This will open an Editor window which allows you to view all [Scriptable Scene Collection] assets present in the project.

-The [Defaults Sample] contains a set of [Scriptable Scene] assets and [Scriptable Scene Collection] assets which can be used as a baseline.
-Additionally, it includes a _SetupScene_ which can be used as a setup/preload scene.
+The [Defaults Sample] contains a set of [Scriptable Scene] assets and [Scriptable Scene Collection] assets which can be used as a starting point for any project.
+Additionally, it includes a _SetupScene_ which can be used as a setup/preload scene (e.g., scene for manager classes, XR rig).
 It also includes components needed for scene loading logic to work, namely the [Scriptable Scene Controller].

 If you create new [Scriptable Scene Collection] assets, they will automatically appear in this window.
 Additionally, you can move, edit or delete the files created by this sample as per your project requirements: